AnesHamdani08/AUDX/README.md

 # AUDX
 ![AUDXLogo](https://user-images.githubusercontent.com/38377619/124486958-6ac0cb80-ddae-11eb-96c9-501397876b6a.png)<br>
 A powerful music player and manager written in VB.Net This project is inspired from the well-known music player MusicBee which is written in VB.net.
-I'm currently in the way of adding new features to MuPlay.New members are welcome to add features or help clean the code.
+I'm currently in the way of adding new features to AUDX.New members are welcome to add features or help clean the code.
 Thank you for stepping by.
 # Features(Arranged by number of appearance)
  - Clean and Modern UI Based on HandyControls